todayisnow/AWS/readme.md

 ## Topics:

 ### [Introduction](intro.md)
+overview of the platform and its key concepts and benefits.

 ### [Setup AWS CLI – Prerequisites and Environment](cli.md)
 Learn how to set up the AWS Command Line Interface (CLI), including prerequisites and configuring your environment.